Australian snakes seem to be the scariest of all Australian Animals.

 Place the bandage over the bite and wrap the limb, first away from the heart, then back towards the heart.
 The finished bandage should reach from just above the fingers or toes as far up the limb as possible with the available materials.

-Remember the man who was bitten by the Brown snake while climbing the cliffs at the rock pool?
+Remember the man who was bitten by the King Brown snake while climbing the cliffs at the rock pool?
 First he chased, caught and killed the snake.
 Then he swam back across the rock pool.
-He and his friends did not treat the bite at all, instead they all walked back to the car together, a walk involving 170 stairs!
+He and his friends did not treat the bite at all, instead they all walked back to the car together, a walk involving 170 rock steps!
 From there it was a 20 minute drive to the hospital.

 Well, as I said, he was back drinking at the pub two days later.
 Dumb luck.
 Don't you count on it!